aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 It is usually much easier for a programmer to master multiple programming languages during the course of his or her lifetime, than it is for him or her to master the same number of natural languages.
 This is at least in part due to the objective complexity of any natural language as compared to any programming language (we just don't notice it as human beings); but it is also in part due to the fact that programming languages (even, possibly, very different looking ones) generally fall into a restricted number of groupings, identified by their dominant programming paradigm.

-As we will see, some of the most popular programming paradigms of all times are four: procedural programming, object oriented programming, functional programming and logical programming.
+As we will see, some of the most popular programming paradigms of all times are four: procedural programming, object oriented programming, functional programming and logic programming.
 Some languages tend to stick to a specific paradigm more than other languages, emphasizing the paradigm's "purity" over the possibility of a hybrid approach; other languages are know as "multi-paradigm" because they support or even encourage the use of different paradigms for different kinds of tasks; some paradigms mix well together, and others do so to a lesser degree.

 Programming paradigms themselves generally fall into two main categories: imperative and declarative.
 Broadly speaking: the imperative approach is about instructing the machine on how to do something on a step by step basis, while the declarative approach specifies the requirements and leaves the more open-ended specifics of how to accomplish them to the machine.